Privacy notice for Digital.govt.nz

-This policy explains how and when Digital.govt.nz collects personal information, what we do with it and your right to see or change it.
+This notice explains how and when Digital.govt.nz collects personal information, what we do with it and your right to see or change it.

-The policy also covers Portal.dns.govt.nz, the domain name management portal.
+The notice also covers the Domain name management portal and the Design system.

-We don't use, share or transfer personal information in connection with the site except as set out in this policy, or as otherwise set out somewhere on the site (including in terms linking to the site).
+We do not use, share or transfer personal information in connection with the site except as set out in this notice, or as otherwise set out somewhere on the site (including in terms linking to the site).